Thank You For Your Interest in Membership

-Membership in the Kansas Association for the Medically Underserved (KAMU) consists of organizations that are part of or support Kansas safety net clinics.
+KAMU members are part of or support the network of Kansas safety net clinics.
 These include Federally Qualified Health Centers (FQHCs), FQHC Look-Alikes, state-funded primary care clinics, faith-based clinics, indigent clinics, local health departments providing primary care, and other nonprofit primary care clinics.

 KAMU has 50 members, including 44 clinics that provide direct health care services, four community mental health centers, and other members who do not provide direct care but support the mission.
 In addition to the 44 main clinic sites, services are provided at 44 additional sites for a total of 88 access points.

 While the members of KAMU all work toward the same goal of serving uninsured patients, there is diversity in the services provided.
 Services may include, but are not limited to, primary medical care, dental, behavioral health, substance use, obstetrics/gynecology, pharmacy, specialty medical, and vision.

 For more than 25 years, KAMU has supported its member clinics through the following activities:

 - Advocating with the state legislature to ensure the primary care grant program is adequately funded each year;

 - Assisting with clinician recruitment and retention for member clinics;

 - Providing training opportunities and individual technical assistance for members;